RunCloudIO/butler/README.md

 You probably didn't like the idea of having `www` folder inside this cloned repo.
 For example, you clone this project into `/Users/<username>/Documents/tools/butler` and getting into that `www` directory is too much.

 To change this, you need to update `.env` file and `DEFAULT_WWW_PATH` to a new path, let say your Desktop.
 Make sure to use absolute path when defining `DEFAULT_WWW_PATH`.
-Give it a reload (`butler reload`) and check whether your site still registered with Valet, `butler paths`.
+Give it a reload (`butler reload`) and check whether your site still registered with Valet, using `butler parked` or `butler links`.

 ### Laravel Queue

 **[Need better documentation]**

-Since you did not install PHP inside your Mac, you also can't run `php artisan queue:work` using Supervisor.
+Since you didn't install PHP inside your Mac, you also can't run `php artisan queue:work` using Supervisor.
 Right now I have no idea how to run Supervisor, but there is a way without using Supervisor, which is using [PM2](https://www.npmjs.com/package/pm2).
 This suggestion still need a better implementation.

 Create `queue-helper.sh` inside your project folder and the content is